tohojo/bbdb-vcard/README.md

 To put one or all vCard(s) into the kill ring, press `V` or `* V` respectively.

+### vCard Media Objects

+The importer stores inline base64-encoded images, sounds, and cryptographic keys to the local disk under the `bbdb-vcard-directory` directory.
+The relative filenames for these objects are stored in the following BBDB xfields, respectively:

+* image-filename: `media/image-<sha1sum>.<suffix>`
+* sound-filename: `media/sound-<sha1sum>.<suffix>`
+* gpg-key-filename: `media/key-<sha1sum>.<suffix>`

+If the variable `bbdb-image` is uncustomized when bbdb-vcard is initialized, it will be set to `bbdb-vcard-image-basename`.
+This will allow to BBDB to locate images when displaying records.

 ## Installation

 ### Dependencies